From Clinic to Community: Women’s Health Through a Global Lens Cambodian Study Tour

 • Visa

-Cancellation Penalties and Disclosure: Cancellation policies vary by supplier.
-When reserving your study tour please review the terms and conditions applicable to the event.
-All deposits and registration fee’s are non refundable.
-CPD Cruises Pty Ltd trading as Education at Sea will not be responsible for any financial loss due to cancellation from unforeseen circumstances.
-We strongly recommend you take out travel insurance at time of booking.
+Cancellation Penalties & Disclosure: All deposits are non refundable.
+CPD Cruises Pty Ltd trading as Education at Sea and The Nurses for Nurses Network will not be responsible due to cancellation from unforeseen circunstances.
+We strongly recommend you take out travel insurance at the time of booking your studt tour.
+Full Terms and coniditions can be found in our FAQ page.

 Booking Enquiry